sahilcreator07/pipecat-flow-voice/README.md

 ## Quick Start

-Here's a basic example of setting up a conversation flow:
+Here's a basic example of setting up a static conversation flow:

 ```python
 from pipecat_flows import FlowManager